harishmanikbtg/HarishManik/README.md

 ## Contact

-Please feel free to contact me through my email address: harishbhurebtg@gmail.com or you can send me a message through the contact form in the website.
+Please feel free to contact me through my email address: harishbhurebtg@gmail.com or you can send me a message through the contact form in the website:- https://harishmanikbtg.github.io/HarishManik/#contact

 Feel free to explore my portfolio and get in touch if you have any questions or opportunities for collaboration!